Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty: Results and discussion

-A second challenge arose from the gradual physical degradation of the experimental setup as a consequence of the large construction-scale forces repeatedly exerted on the timber mortise and tenon.
+The Phase~1 experiments also revealed that a practical challenge arose from the gradual physical degradation of the experimental setup as a consequence of the large contact forces repeatedly exerted on the timber mortise and tenon.
 This degradation manifested in several ways: wear on contact surfaces (increasing tolerance and making insertion easier), small chips breaking off the tenon edge (slightly decreasing tolerance due to glue reattachment), and minor shifts of the mortise and tenon within the gripper grasp.
 Such occurrences are expected in real-world construction environments, but they also introduce additional sources of uncertainty.
 Future research should explicitly account for these fabrication-induced variations when developing and evaluating assembly policies.